-Content management software enables web managers to create and distribute digital content throughout webpages.
-From text to multimedia, content management software gives the power of digital content curation to any user.
+Content Management software enables web managers to create, organize, and distribute digital content throughout web pages, like blogs and online stores.
+From text to multimedia content, CMS tools give the power of digital content curation to any user.

-CMS’s range in their format and capabilities.
-Some CMS’s are geared toward small and medium businesses, enabling them to manage their digital content without coding.
-Other CMS’s are open source, meaning that they provide the source code free to the public, and thus require more development and tech resources.
-Finally, there are enterprise CMS’s which are geared toward corporate users managing hundreds of webpages.
+The content management software landscape is very diverse, with many solutions ranging in their format and capabilities.
+Some CMS’s are geared toward small to medium businesses, which allow them to manage their digital content without coding.
+Other solutions are open source, meaning that they provide the source code free to the public, and thus require more development and tech resources.
+Finally, there are enterprise CMS tools which are suited for corporate users managing hundreds of web pages.

 We launched our Top 20 Most Popular Content Management Software report to bring some order and clarity to this diverse category.
 While this report features products from all CMS types, it will give you a good snapshot of the top players.
 Remember that the most popular solutions may not be the best fit for your unique needs.
 For a comprehensive list of all solutions available, check out our Content Management Software directory.

-This report is created with our Popularity Index that produces a weighted and ranked score based on:
+This report is created using our Popularity Index that produces a weighted and ranked score based on:

 – Number of active customers [40%]